Juerd/ESP-WiFiSettings/README.md

 ```

 If no WiFi network is configured yet, starts the configuration portal.
-In other cases, it will attempt to connect to the network, and wait until
+In other cases, it will attempt to connect to the network in station (WiFi
-either a connection is established, or `wait_seconds` has elapsed.
+client) mode, and wait until either a connection is established, or
+`wait_seconds` has elapsed.
 Returns `true` if connection succeeded.

 By default, a failed connection (no connection established within the timeout)
 will cause the configuration portal to be started.
 Given `portal = false`, it